blurrycontour/zuul-gerrit/doc/source/zuul.rst

   the change, set this to ``false``.
 Default: ``true``.

 **success**
-  Describes what Zuul should do if all the jobs complete successfully.
+  Describes who Zuul should report to if all the jobs complete successfully.
   This section is optional; if it is omitted, Zuul will run jobs and do nothing on success; it will not even report a message to Gerrit.
-  If the section is present, it will leave a message on the Gerrit review.
-Each additional argument is assumed to be an argument to ``gerrit review``, with the boolean value of ``true`` simply indicating that the argument should be present without following it with a value.
+  If the section is present, it will leave a message on the listed reporter plugins.
+  Each additional argument is handled by the reporter.
+For example, The gerrit reporter assumes to be arguments to ``gerrit review``,\
+  with the boolean value of ``true`` simply indicating that the argument should be present without following it with a value.
   For example, ``verified: 1`` becomes ``gerrit review --verified 1`` and ``submit: true`` becomes ``gerrit review --submit``.

 **failure**
   Uses the same syntax as **success**, but describes what Zuul should